learn-co-curriculum/activerecord-validations-readme/README.md

   For example, in the Rails Guide, they define `EmailValidator` and then pass the `email: true` key-value pair to `#validates()` to invoke it.

-- Calling `#validate()` (that's "validate" *without* an "s") with the name of an instance method
+- Subclassing `ActiveModel::Validator` and invoking with `#validates_with()`

-  Use this approach when you're not sure which to use.
-If you end up needing to use the same validation logic on a different model, you can easily extract the instance method into one of the ActiveModel classes and use `#validates()` or `#validates_with()` instead.
+  This approach is best when you want to do a whole bunch of validations on several different models.
+You can just call `validates_with MyValidator` on each of them.

 So, to recap:

-- `Validator` and `validates_with` for doing many validations in one pass.
+- `validate` for quick custom validations that you can extract later.
 - `EachValidator` and `validates` for validating one specific attribute.
-- `validate` for quick custom validations that you can extract later.
+- `Validator` and `validates_with` for doing many validations in one pass.

 [ar_validators_6]: http://guides.rubyonrails.org/active_record_validations.html#performing-custom-validations